 Professionals You Can Trust With a Proven Track Record!

 At My Australian Visa, we believe in preparing personalised advice and providing ongoing assistance to help you to achieve your goal of migrating or temporarily residing in Australia.

 We charge reasonable fixed fees with no hidden costs.

-We are experienced and have a successful record.
+We are experienced and have an unbeatable success record.

 When you choose My Australian Visa, you’ll be dealing with a professional who can get your application right the first time.

-We use fast and effective communication channels no matter where you are in the world so you can save time, money and heartache by first having your eligibility assessed via one of the Level 1 Services and then, if eligible, have a Registered Migration Agent handle the application process on your behalf.
+For starters, we use fast and effective communication channels no matter where you are in the world, so you can save time, money and heartache by first having your eligibility assessed through one of the Level 1 Services.
+Then, if eligible, you'll have a Registered Migration Agent handle the application process on your behalf.